 St. Bartholomew School recently completed a 5 year technology capital improvement plan.
 The plan included new wiring for the entire campus so that every classroom now has high speed internet connections and secure wireless.
 In addition to bringing the best internet connectivity to each room, this technology improvement facilitated security cameras throughout our campus and improved speed for interactive software.

-St. Bartholomew currently has 75 Chromebooks.
-These are made available to students at every grade level.
+Chromebooks are made available to students at every grade level.
 In addition to access to these mobile classroom Chromebooks, each classroom has a computer, a Mimio Interactive Whiteboard, and a high definition projector with an integrated sound system.
 These technology solutions allow every teacher at the school to teach in every classroom with the latest interactive technology.

 Our Mimio Whiteboards allow teachers to bring the overhead projector to the digital age.
 Anything done on the computer can now be done on a whiteboard in front of the class on a large interactive whiteboard, allowing for a complete multimedia experience.
 Educational software packages allow for interactive lesson plans, complete with sound and responsive modules that can be used in subject matter at every grade level.
 S.T.E.M related classes are opened up to resources far beyond books or handouts.